act-rules/act-rules.github.io/_rules/aria-state-or-property-permitted-5c01ea.md

 - **semantic Role**: the test target is an [inherited][], [supported][], or [required][] [state][] or [property][] of the [semantic role][] of the element on which the test target is specified; or
 - **language feature**: the test target is specified on an [HTML element][namespaced element] and is allowed on that element.
 Which ARIA states or properties may be used on which element is described in [ARIA in HTML](https://w3c.github.io/html-aria/).

-For each test target there are no prohibited attributes for the target's role.
+## Expectation 2

+Each test target is not prohibited on the role of the element on which it is specified.

 ## Assumptions